Xieons-Gaming-Corner/.github/profile/README.md

 * **Xieon's AI Art:** Experimenting with AI to create anime characters based on Pokemon traits

 ## XGC Sponsors Only Repository
-* Sponsors of XGC will have access to a private repository within the XGC Organizatio Github -
+* Sponsors of XGC will have access to a private repository within the XGC Organization Github -

 ## XGC After Dark 🔞